HelenQuang/Guess-My-Number-Game-v1/README.md

 # Guess My Number Game (Learning project):

 A basic game to guess a random number between 1 and 20.
 The score will be deduced by the number of guesses.
+The highest score will be stored after click 'Again' button.

-# Technology:
+# Knowledge:
+- Manipulate DOM
+- Handle click event
+- Manipulate CSS styles
+- Refactor code

 # DEMO link:
 https://guess-my-number-game-helen.netlify.app/